fraserelliott/Card-Overview/README.md

 Download the latest version:
 https://github.com/fraserelliott/Card-Overview/releases/download/v1.1.2/Card.Overview.1.1.2.zip

-Feel free to contact me if you have any suggestions for or issues with the program.
+Feel free to contact me if you have any suggestions for or issues with the program.<br>
 Twitch - FraserNotFrasier<br>
 Twitter - @fraserelliott<br>
 Email - fraserelliott@hotmail.com